HerrPhil/Puzzles-MaxProfit/README.md

 There is another layer.

-The Kadane Algorithm is one of hundreds of algorithms from the research world that are consolidated and learned by followers of competitive programming.
+The Kadane Algorithm is one of **hundreds** of algorithms from the research world that are consolidated and learned by followers of competitive programming.
 The competitive programmers do not create the algorithms.
-They are adept at matching existing algorithms to coding problems.
+The competitive programmers are adept at matching existing algorithms to coding problems.

 This is when I had the realization of just how unscrupulous companies are that use Codility.